GabrielJonatas/GabrielJonatas/README.md

 Você pode entrar em contato comigo pelo Linkedin https://www.linkedin.com/in/gabriel-jonatas-035078160

 Hi!
-My name is Gabriel and i'm working on back-end development.
+My name is Gabriel and i'm most working on back-end development.

 Here i keep repositories of projects and exercises that were developed through my studies.